 Sign up for a volunteer shift

 This is a great and fun way to give back to your neighborhood.
 Youth groups/teams, faith communities, families or individuals are encouraged to sign up.
 Shifts are two-hours long.
 Volunteer areas include: set-up, teardown, food service, beer tent and zero waste.
 Specific shifts aren’t yet available, but sign up here so we can email you as soon as they are posted.

 Become a Festival sponsor

 Sponsors enjoy benefits including logos on festival signage and posters, online acknowledgement and social media shout-outs, a vendor table, and more.
-Read more about Sponsor Opportunities.
-Contact LHiNC Board Members Judy Hornbacher and Linda Picone at firstname.lastname@example.org with questions or to sign up for a sponsorship.
+Read more about sponsor opportunities here.
+Contact LHiNC Board member Judy Hornbacher at email@example.com with questions or to sign up for a sponsorship.

 Become an Individual Sponsor